MechanicalRabbit/PrettyPrinting.jl/README.md

 julia> using PPrint
 ```

-Now you can use `PPrint.pprint()` to display complex data structures that are
+Now you can use `PPrint.pprint()` to display complex data structures.
+For
-poorly represented by Julia.

-Let us demonstrate it by printing the directory tree of a Julia package.
+example, let us display the directory tree of a Julia package.

 ```julia
 julia> function pkgtree(pkg)